 With France known for its artistic influences from the great Impressionists, provide the group with pre-printed canvases for them to paint like the masters.
 Since France is seen as a fashion mecca, supply plastic headbands that they can color before wearing them for the day.

 Asian Art Projects

-Share the art of Japanese fashion with your group as you provide them with coloring pages of Japanese kimonos for them to color.
+Share the art of Japanese buildings with your group as you provide them with a travel themed paint-by-sticker book – the book also includes several other mutlicultural images!
 Also, pay tribute to the Japanese cherry blossom trees by providing paper and brown watercolors for them to create their own cherry blossoms.
 For the trees, simply have them paint tree branches on paper before gluing on crumbled pieces of pink tissue paper to form a cherry blossom tree.

-Teach the art of Chinese writing by using a Chinese writing kit to demonstrate the beautiful art form.
+Teach the art of Chinese writing by using a Chinese writing instructiuonal guide to demonstrate the beautiful art form.
 Pass out Chinese character beads and jewelry cording for participants to string bracelets featuring the Chinese symbols for happiness, wealth, well-being, and longevity.

-Because one of the most beloved animals in Russia is the bear, which locals refer to as Misha, encourage the group to decorate their own bears using a bear coloring kit.
+Because one of the most beloved animals in Russia is the bear, which locals refer to as Misha, encourage the group to decorate their own bears using markers or paint.
 Also, recognize the popular Russian nesting dolls, called Matryoshka, by providing either nesting bowls that they can decorate or by supplying them with wooden dolls that they can paint.

 Since animals are so important in Indian culture, plan a few art projects that involve these sacred beasts.
 For instance, provide everyone with bobblehead elephants for them to paint in bold colors that mimic the decorated elephants during India’s Elephant Festival that occurs during the Holi festival.